C00kie-/C00kie-.github.io/_posts/2025-01-15-misp-event-data-model.md

 ## Context layer

-While intertwined with the data Layer in practice, a context layer adds crucial information to the event:
+While intertwined with the data layer in practice, a context layer adds crucial information to the event:

 **Tags and Taxonomies**
 - Provide additional context